andrewdstrain/WozU-Infosys/week1/day3/SetsAndHashMap.md

         for (int i = 0;  i < length; i++ ) {
             for (int j = 0; j < length; j++ ) {
-                // may not use the same element twice if (i == j) continue;
+                // cannot use the same element twice if (i == j) continue;

                 // Do we have a winner?!